drupal-deconstructed/drupal-7-deconstructed/04-database.md

 ### We kick off a query

 For George's request to `about-us`, a bunch of queries are going to run, and the vast majority of them are going to be `SELECT` queries, so we'll use one of those as our example.
-Let's see what happens when this runs (assuming `$node` is the node currently being viewed).
+Let's see what happens when this very typical looking query runs (assuming `$node` is the node currently being viewed).

 ```php
 $result = db_select('node', 'n')